deanmlittle/rpuzzle/readme.md

 - Multisig R Puzzles
 - Testnet testing (Yes, real devs code straight on Mainnet.
 It should work though with a bit of tweaking!)
 - SIGHASH_NONE and SIGHASH_ANYONECANPAY, haven't tried this at all.
-- Browser testing.
-Should work, may have Buffer issues?
-Let me know.

 ### Development